alysonann/e2/p2/README.md

 + I used this [StackOverflow post: Styling input radio with css [duplicate]](https://stackoverflow.com/questions/18272497/styling-input-radio-with-css/18272642) post to review how to style inputs of one type.

 + I used this [WHATWG](https://html.spec.whatwg.org/multipage/input.html#the-required-attribute) reference page for clarification on making one choice in a group of radio buttons required.
 For clarity, as suggested, I added "required" to each radio button.
-I was directed to that help page from a [Stack Overflow post: How to use the “required” attribute with a “radio” input field](https://stackoverflow.com/questions/8287779/how-to-use-the-required-attribute-with-a-radio-input-field).
+I was directed to that help page from a [StackOverflow post: How to use the “required” attribute with a “radio” input field](https://stackoverflow.com/questions/8287779/how-to-use-the-required-attribute-with-a-radio-input-field).
 ## Notes for instructor

 I wanted the player to be able to customize their own name, but knew it might be a little annoying if they are playing (or testing!) over and over, so I pre-filled a value in the field.